prompt/actions-assert/README.md

 ### Delete Invalid Tags

-A repository may restrict tags to commits that include a specific file, in this example a newly created tag is deleted if the directory (`dist`) does not exist.
+A repository may restrict tags to commits that include a specific file; in this example, the job deletes a newly created tag if the distributable directory (`dist`) does not exist.

 ```yaml
 on: